Laplace operator: Averages

-and

 Density associated with a potential

 If φ denotes the electrostatic potential associated to a charge distribution q, then the charge distribution itself is given by the negative of the Laplacian of φ:

 where ε_{0} is the electric constant.

 This is a consequence of Gauss's law.
 Indeed, if V is any smooth region with boundary ∂V, then by Gauss's law the flux of the electrostatic field E across the boundary is proportional to the charge enclosed:

 where the first equality is due to the divergence theorem.
 Since the electrostatic field is the (negative) gradient of the potential, this gives: